This guide describes how to deploy, configure, and run data pipelines that use the SAP OData plugin.

 64, with appropriate configurations on the SAP side (allocating appropriate memory resources for the work processes in SAP).
 This configuration improves parallelism on the Cloud Data Fusion side.
 The runtime engine creates the specified number of partitions (and SAP connections) while extracting the records.

-For on-premises and cloud systems: when the number of records to extract is less than
+If the number of records to extract is less than

 2500, the number of splits is